bash-bastion/awesome-basalt/BEST_PRACTICES.md

 - We know this function will set something in `REPLY`, so we want to be sure the string starts out as empty.
 That way, if something unexpected happens, `REPLY` won't stay as the result of a potential previous function call.

-- `unset REPLY` is required to the type of `REPLY` is reset (by default, to a string).
+- `unset REPLY` is required so the type of `REPLY` is reset (by default, to a string).
 If this isn't done, then the type of the previous result of string can potentially stay the same.
 For instance, if `REPLY` was previously an index array, then `REPLY=` simply makes the array empty

 - Unsetting the shopt option `localvar_inherit`and and setting `localvar_unset` obviates the aforementioned code, but there may be times in which this behavior is expected, and adding the single line makes the code more copy-and-pastable portable